-Clause (a.1).
+Clause (b.1).
 Annual Meeting Program.
 The Annual Meeting Program Committee shall consist of at least five members appointed by the President and the Vice-President in consultation with the Board of Directors.
 The committee shall identify an annual meeting theme in consultation with the President; work with the Executive Director to issue a call for papers/proposals; arrange the sessions for the annual meeting; and coordinate logistics and special events with the Local Arrangements Committee.

-Clause (a.2).
+Clause (b.2).
 Local Arrangements.
 The Local Arrangements Committee shall consist of representatives from the host site appointed by the President and the Vice-President in consultation with the Board of Directors.
 The committee shall coordinate meeting planning, seek local funding and support, arrange special events (i.e., tours, special offsite programming, etc.) for the annual meeting, and work with the Executive Director to promote the meeting.

-Clause (a.3).
-Development.
-The Development Committee shall consist of at least three members appointed by the Vice President in consultation with the Board of Directors.
-The committee shall develop and maintain an annual fundraising strategy plan for NCPH; identify existing or future development opportunities, such as planned giving and cultivating major contributors; and identify special events and venues to host an annual endowment fundraiser and work with the Executive Director to plan and promote the event.
+Clause (b.3).
+Endowment Fundraiser.
+The Endowment Fundraiser Committee shall consist of at least three members appointed by the Vice President in consultation with the Board of Directors.
+The committee shall identify special events and venues to host an annual endowment fundraiser and work with the Executive Director to plan and promote the event.